 They also offer buyers the option to post “wanted” items if they want to have something specific made.
 ArtFire has a few pricing plan options.

-There’s generally a per-item listing fee with a limit to how many items you can list, a monthly subscription fee, and they take 9% of the final cut.
+There’s generally a per-item listing fee with a limit to how many items you can list, a monthly subscription fee, and they take a percentage of the final cut.

-Unlike the other stores on this list, Folksy caters specifically to crafters from the British Isles.
+Unlike the other stores on this list, Folksy caters specifically to crafters from the UK.

-It’s a great opportunity for Brittish crafters to get their handmade items out there with a bit less competition from the rest of the world.
+It’s a great opportunity for British crafters to get their handmade items out there with a bit less competition from the rest of the world.

-Folksy has a ‘Basic’ subscription that charges per listing fee and takes 6% of sales, and a Plus subscription that doesn’t charge per listing but also takes the 6% cut as well as £5 per month.
+Folksy has a Basic subscription that charges a listing fee per item and takes 6% of sales.
+The Plus subscription that doesn’t charge per listing but charges £5 monthly and also takes the 6% cut.

 Working with popular e-commerce stores is an easy way to get started with selling your crafts online.